-Use Case ID: #T6 Use Case Title: Itinerary creation and manipulation (Trip chain) Created By: Viktoriya Degeler Last Revision By: Arnau Prat-Pérez Date Created: 06/04/18 Last Revision Date: 10/04/18 Actors: Traveller Description: The traveller plans a long and complex travel (e.g. vacation), that consists of several individual trips.
-My-TRAC app keeps track of individual trips and if a change occurs in one trip, the app may propose mitigating changes in other trips.
-Trigger The traveller plans a complex to ravel that consists of se veral trips.
+Use Case ID: #T6 Use Case Title: Itinerary creation and manipulation (Trip chain) Created By: Viktoriya Degeler Last Revision By: Arnau Prat-Pérez Date Created: 06/04/18 Last Revision Date: 10/04/18 Actors: Traveller Description: keeps track of individua vacation), that consists of several al trips and if a change occurs in one trips.
+Trigger The traveller plans a complex t ravel that consists of se everal trips.
 Preconditions: Origin/destination/a set of inte known. ermediate destinations and other itinerary restrictions are Postconditions: The itinerary is successfully exe ecuted.
 Normal Flow: The traveller starts a complex itinerary planning, by entering origin/destination/a set of intermediate destinations and trip characteristics or restrictions (e.g. strict/loose order of intermediate destinations, time periods in which the trip may be created, preferred modes of transportation, etc.) (#T2.1).
 The app creates several alternative propositions of the itinerary, based on given restrictions, using the following information for each viable itinerary: The exact route of the trip is chosen as defined in #T5.1.
 In between trips, the My-TRAC app seeks and proposed activities as defined in #T2.2.
 If the number of viable alternatives is large, the app choses the ones that are calculated to be the most fitting according to the traveller's characteristics and presents these alternatives to the traveller.
 The traveller has the ability to change the individual trips within the itinerary without affecting the whole itinerary.
 For every trip in the itinerary the app tracks the possible changes or disruptions, as defined in #T5.2.
 If a disruption is detected, the app not only updates the current trip, but also checks and updates (if affected) the related trips within the itinerary.
 Alternative Flows: Alternative Flow 1 The itinerary is being started but is not completed.
 My-TRAC app asks the traveller if he/she will continue the trip as planned.
 The traveller does not respond.
 The app detects the abandonment of the itinerary and stops proposing changes and next trips to the traveller.
 Alternative Flow 2 The traveller plans two different trips within a close timeframe, but with the destination of the first trip being different to the origin of the second trip.
 The app detects that a possible trip leg is missing and proposes to the traveller to add a missing leg to the itinerary.
 The addition follows the logic of T2.1.